-Work Experience Procedures
+Work Experience Process

 In many instances, students are responsible for seeking their own work experience, while your faculty supports you throughout the process.
 In some programs, a work experience may be assigned to you (e.g., a clinical placement).
-It is important to note that faculty must approve all job descriptions prior to beginning your work experience.

 group of students at a picnic table outside on NSCC campus with a tipi in the background.